Visual Testing Guide for Better User Experience

 Key Elements of Interface Quality

-• Performance: The software’s responsiveness and speed.
+• Performance: The speed and responsiveness of the software.

 Improving Usability